Itim-B/sports_scr/README.md

 Before using the application, we need to install some things first.

-## Create a virtual environement:
+## Create a virtual environment:

-It is recommended to use a virtual env (using venv or conda or any other package manager) to avoid conflicts and dependecy issues.
+It is recommended to use a virtual env (using venv or conda or any other package manager) to avoid conflicts and dependency issues.

 **The Python version used is : Python 3.8.16**